 A Security Integrator will be able to pinpoint whether your existing Access control points could be possible ‘border points’ to use Thermal Imaging.
 When considering everyday Access control, a building requires authorised personnel and visitors to gain access to a building as quickly as possible and efficiently as possible.
 Security Integrators deal install security measures for clients with hazardous areas, giving valid experience in protecting people and business premises, whether from theft, destruction or in this case a pandemic virus.

-Security Integrators experienced in Access Control & CCTV are able to identify bottleneck areas, the existing access control needs of the Employer and the wider security and health and safety aspect when dealing with the current social distancing guidelines and where to introduce Thermal Imaging as a screening method.
+Security Integrators experienced in Access Control Systems & CCTV are able to identify bottleneck areas, the existing access control needs of the Employer and the wider security and health and safety aspect when dealing with the current social distancing guidelines and where to introduce Thermal Imaging as a screening method.